thepacketgeek/rust-network-tools/README.md

     -i, --interface <interface>    Interface name to bind to

 SUBCOMMANDS:
-    help               Prints this message or the help of the give list-interfaces    List available Interfaces
+    help           Prints this message or the help of the given subcommand(s) interfaces     List available Interfaces
     monitor-arp    Monitor for ARP Request/Replies
-    request-arp        Send an ARP request for a given IP Address
+    request-arp    Send an ARP request for a given IP Address route          List available Routes (or route for given destination IpAddr)
 ```

 ## Permissions